 Define what you want to keep in that cabinet unit, and measure the maximum height of the items.
 Then adjust the shelves so that the height matches your items inside.
 After doing this, you’ll find loads of room you can fill with more shelves!

-8. Utilize Lazy Susans to Maximize Cabinet Capacity
+8. Utilize Lazy Susans for Your Kitchen Cabinet Organization Strategy

 Corners are the worst for kitchen cabinet organization.
 It’s hard to take full advantage of them because they’re deep, making you virtually have to crawl in to get something.